 Butch’s did good business, even in the daytime.
-There would be at least three or four guys like me in the joint fifteen minutes after it opened at 11, mostly guys with outside sales jobs but sometimes cops and firemen.
+There would be at least three or four menin the joint fifteen minutes after it opened at 11, guys with outside sales jobs, cops and firemen, construction workers on lunch.
 For the talent, Butch’s was either the first rung on the ladder or the last, depending on the dancer’s age and ability.
 Once in a while there was somebody extraordinary, like the black girl with a bass clef tattooed on her ankle who went on to play with a famous jazz trumpet player in New York City.
 It was rare, but it happened.

 Pretta was a girl like that.
 I thought so, anyway.
 Pretta was my favorite.
 I was in love with her, I realize now.
-Stupid for a guy my age and in my situation to fall for a stripper, but there you have it.
+I was twenty-three, new in town.
+I had no friends, an outside sales job I hated, and the start of a drinking problem.
+It was a cliché for me to fall for a stripper, but there you have it.